DavidBeSoDeku/tuyotuyo/README.md

 ###### Known Bugs:
 - Cannot rotate on right hand side of screen.
-  - Either stops rotation or forcing it appears to deform the block into either the S or Square block
+  - Either stops rotation or forcing it appears to deform the block into either the S or Square block.